- Entertainment and Media»

 I have two acoustic mandolins and one electric mandolin.
 My electric mandolin has a body shaped like a Fender Telecaster and plugs in just like a regular electric guitar.
 I even run it through a guitar effects unit and use distortion, chorus, delay and a lot of the other popular guitar effects.

 My acoustic mandolins have transducers mounted on them with a jack to plug them into an amplifier or mixer.
 I also use some effects with them as well but I save the distortion for use with the electric mandolin.
+You may also find acoustic mandolins with electronics already built in.
+They still maintain much of the acoustic sound.
+However, my electric mandolin is purely electrophonic in sound like how a standard solid-body electric guitar is.

 I have used the mandolin in a couple of band situations.
 One of the bands had a keyboard player.
 The keyboard player would often use strings sounds and piano sounds and worked very well with the mandolin, making things sound very orchestral and full.
 I have also used it as part of a duo with a bass player.
 I played guitar for most songs but also played the mandolin on about a dozen songs or so.
 The bass guitar worked very well for some of the Irish music.
-The bass player would play much of it high up on the bass to make up for the lack of mid range that you would normally have with a guitar.
+The bass player would play much of his parts high up on the bass to make up for the lack of mid range that you would normally have with a guitar.

 One big plus about taking the mandolin up as an extra instrument to play is that it is not as common as guitar, bass or keyboards.
 So it could really make a lot of your music stand out.
 It also makes you more valuable in a band situation if you play more than one instrument, with one of those instruments being a less commonly played one.
 It makes you more of a rare and unique find as a musician.